Evgenii-Buslaev/wishboard_backend/README.md

 - #### Architecture of Application

-  This application has been built according to MVC-pattern.
+The application is built for use within the MVC-pattern.

 1. In the 'models' directory you can find entry data schemas.

 2. There are two classes for each data schema to handle CRUD on the server side.
 These are Controller classes, Service classes.

-* #### Deployment
+- #### Deployment
   You can use my API for your app by the following link: https://evgenii-buslaev.github.io/MoviesFinderAppReact/.

 Thank you for checking the app out!